guyaevans/guyevans.github.io/content/posts/2024-09-15_daikin-ac-home-assistant-and-local-control/index.en.md

   - IoT
   - AC
 rssFullText: true
-featuredImage: ac-workingimage.webp
+featuredImage: feature.jpg
 lightgallery: true
+summary: When we bought our apartment, the previous owners had installed a Daikin minisplit AC in the living room.
+Great, another thing to 'smartify' with Home Assistant.
 ---
-# Air Conditioning and Home Assistant
+## Air Conditioning and Home Assistant
-When we bought our apartment, the previous owners had installed a Daikin minisplit airconditioner in the living room.
-Great, another thing to 'smartify' with Home Assistant.
+When we bought our apartment, the previous owners had installed a Daikin minisplit AC in the living room.
+Great, another thing to 'smartify' with Home Assistant[^HA].

+[^HA]: [Home Assistant](https://www.home-assistant.io/) - Open source home automation that puts local control and privacy first.
+Powered by a worldwide community of tinkerers and DIY enthusiasts.

-I first did what I always have done in previous places and used a Broadlink Mini and the SmartIR intergration to enable smart control of the minisplit using Home Assistant.
+I first did what I always have done in previous places and used a Broadlink Mini and the SmartIR integration to enable smart control of the minisplit using Home Assistant.
 IR control is great but is lacking in some features, mainly feadback.
 If your device misses the IR command, well tough, they are now out of sync and you are none the wiser, and your AC did not turn on ...

 ## Daikin Modules and a random find